-The Curators Exhibition Award sponsors exhibitions of California artists proposed by one or more California curator(s) to be held in major museums and other art venues by underwriting the cost of the exhibitions, scholarly catalogues and other documentation.
+The Curators Award sponsors exhibitions of California artists proposed by one or more California curator(s) to be held in major museums and other art venues by underwriting the cost of the exhibitions, scholarly catalogues and other documentation.
 Through this endeavor FOCA has established an impressive historical record of the work of California artists and curators.

 Suzanne Isken, Executive Director, and Holly Jerger, Curator, of the Craft & Folk Art Museum

 Fellows of Contemporary Art are giving the 2018 Curators Award of $60,000 to Suzanne Isken, Executive Director, and Holly Jerger, Curator, of the Craft & Folk Art Museum for their exhibition of the artist Sherin Guirguis.